Pedal point: Use in jazz and popular music

 Rock guitarists have used pedal points in their solos.
 The progressive rock band Genesis often used a "pedal-point groove", in which the "bass remains static on the tonic as chords move above the bass at varying speeds", with the Genesis songs "Cinema Show" and "Apocalypse in 9/8" being examples of this.
-"By the late 1970s and early 1980s, pedal-point grooves such as this had become a well-worn cliché of progressive rock as they had of funk (James Brown’s "Sex Machine"), and were already making frequent appearances in more commercial styles such as stadium rock (Van Halen’s 'Jump') and synth-pop (Frankie Goes to Hollywood’s 'Relax')."
+"By the late 1970s and early 1980s, pedal-point grooves such as this had become a well-worn cliché of progressive rock as they had of funk (James Brown's "Sex Machine"), and were already making frequent appearances in more commercial styles such as stadium rock (Van Halen's 'Jump') and synth-pop (Frankie Goes to Hollywood's 'Relax')."

+Some heavy metal guitarists frequently employ pedal point licks in their lead playing.
+Examples include Adrian Smith and Dave Murray of Iron Maiden, who use open string pedal point licks in their solos on songs such as "Hell on Earth", "Hallowed be thy Name" and "Rime of the Ancient Mariner" as well as Muhammed Suicmez of Necrophagist who makes frequent use of baroque-inspired pedal point melodies in songs such as "Fermented Offal Discharge" and "Advanced Corpse Tumor".

 Film composers use pedal points to add tension to thrillers and horror films.
 In the Hitchcock thriller film North by Northwest, Bernard Herrmann "uses the pedal point and ostinato as techniques to achieve tension", resulting in a dissonant, dramatic effect.
 In one scene, "The Phone Booth", Herrmann "uses the timpani playing a low pedal B-flat to create a sense of impending doom", as one character is arranging for another character's murder.
-Other notable examples from similar genres are the music for the opening title of the TV series "Sherlock" by David Arnold and Michael Price, and one of the main themes of Interstellar by Hans Zimmer: "[...] to sustain a dominant pedal at length as this theme does gives an impression of a prolonged avoidance of resolution.
-Indeed, given the enormous length of time that elapses during Cooper’s absence, this is an entirely appropriate sentiment.".
+Other notable examples from similar genres are the music for the opening title of the TV series Sherlock by David Arnold and Michael Price, and one of the main themes of Interstellar by Hans Zimmer: "[...] to sustain a dominant pedal at length as this theme does gives an impression of a prolonged avoidance of resolution.
+Indeed, given the enormous length of time that elapses during Cooper's absence, this is an entirely appropriate sentiment.".

 In small combo jazz or jazz fusion groups, the double bass player or Hammond organist may also introduce a pedal point (usually on the tonic or the dominant) in a tune that does not explicitly request a pedal point, to add tension and interest.
 Thrash metal in particular makes abundant use a muted low E string (or lower, if other tunings are used) as a pedal point.

-Other examples include The Supremes' "You Keep Me Hangin' On" (chorus: octave E's against A, G, and F major chords) and John Denver's "The Eagle And The Hawk" (intro: top two guitar strings, B & E, against B, A, G, F, and E major chords).
-Also, Tom Petty's "Free Falling" and Goo Goo Dolls' "Name".
+Other examples include the Supremes' "You Keep Me Hangin' On" (chorus: octave E's against A, G, and F major chords) and John Denver's "The Eagle And The Hawk" (intro: top two guitar strings, B & E, against B, A, G, F, and E major chords).
+Also, Tom Petty's "Free Fallin' and Goo Goo Dolls' "Name".